HiDiHlabs/hmap/README.md

 ![Grouped Clustered Heatmap](jupyter_notebooks/pics/grouped_clustered_heatmap.jpeg)

 ## Figure layout
 The hmap package comes with a module for defining the layout of a figure using absolute length measurements.
-Currently the only unit supported is mkilimeters.
+Currently the only unit supported is milimeters.
 The layout of a figure is defined as a grid.
 You have to specify
 - the number of rows,
 - the number of columns,
 - the widths of the columns,